Drain cleaner: Handheld drain augers

 Handheld drain augers are typically designed to clean portions of a drain within 25 ft of the drain opening.
 The springy, flexible cable of a handheld drain auger is pushed into a drain while the operator rotates a drum that anchors the cable.
 Similar to handheld augers, drain rods can be used for clearing blockages in long, straight runs of pipe.

-Many handheld augers have cables which are thin enough to pass through common sink traps, but manufacturers do not recommend using handheld drain augers in toilets because of their potential to scratch ceramic surfaces.
+Many handheld augers have cables thin enough to pass through common sink traps, but manufacturers do not recommend using them in toilets because they can scratch ceramic surfaces.
 Instead, a special closet auger (from "water closet") should be used.

-Advantages of handheld drain augers include low relative cost and ready availability of these tools in hardware stores.
-However, drawbacks include a reach that is normally limited to 25 ft, and the potential for the twisting cable to scratch the ceramic surfaces of plumbing fixtures.
+Advantages of handheld drain augers include their relatively low cost and ready availability at hardware stores.
+However, drawbacks include a reach typically limited to 25 ft and the potential for the twisting cable to scratch the ceramic surfaces of plumbing fixtures.
 They are also only effective on small-diameter pipes (40–50 mm) rather than main sewer pipes (110 mm).

-Safety considerations include protective gloves and eye protection, and practicing good hygiene after coming into contact with drain fluids.
+Safety considerations include wearing protective gloves and eye protection, and practicing good hygiene after contact with drain fluids.

-Air burst drain cleaners
+Air-burst drain cleaners

-Air burst drain cleaners use accelerated carbon dioxide, air or other gas to rupture the clog membrane.
-Accelerated gas creates a force on standing water that can dislodge clogs that accumulate close to drain openings.
+Air-burst drain cleaners use accelerated carbon dioxide, air, or other gases to rupture the clog membrane.
+Accelerated gas exerts a force on standing water, dislodging clogs that accumulate near drain openings.

-Advantages of air burst drain cleaners include the potential to immediately clear clogs and slow-running drains, in contrast to chemical cleaners that can take more time to work.
-Air burst cleaners can dislodge obstructions that are further away from drain openings than can a plunger, and in contrast to drain augers do not risk scratching the ceramic surfaces of sinks, bathtubs and toilets.
+Advantages of air-burst drain cleaners include the potential to clear clogs and slow-running drains immediately, in contrast to chemical cleaners that may take longer to work.
+Air-burst cleaners can dislodge obstructions farther from drain openings than a plunger can, and, unlike drain augers, do not risk scratching the ceramic surfaces of sinks, bathtubs, and toilets.

-Disadvantages of air burst drain cleaners include a limited cleaning range in pipes that do not contain standing water and, in general, ineffectiveness for unclogging blocked main sewer drains.
+Disadvantages of air-burst drain cleaners include a limited cleaning range in pipes without standing water and, in general, ineffectiveness at unclogging blocked main sewer drains.

-Safety considerations for air burst drain cleaners include a requirement to wear eye protection and, when using an air burst cleaner that uses compressed gas cartridges, careful handling of unused cartridges.
+Safety considerations for air-burst drain cleaners include wearing eye protection and, when using an air-burst cleaner with compressed gas cartridges, careful handling of unused cartridges.